 From the project list at the top of the page, select the metastore project.

-Enter the service account in the New Members field.
+Enter the service account in the New Principals field.

 From the Roles menu, select Dataproc Metastore > Dataproc Metastore Viewer.

 You can now create a Dataproc cluster using the metastore project's Dataproc Metastore service and network or subnetwork that the service is on.